Ahavath Beth Israel (Boise, Idaho): History

 A personal memoir/history of Congregation Ahavath Israel was written by one of its member leaders, the late Mr. Joel Stone; a copy of this book is obtainable through the congregation's lending library.
 A more comprehensive history of Ahavath Beth Israel (which focuses more on Beth Israel's history) was also privately published for limited release by a former member, and is likewise available through the congregation.

 Building

 The synagogue's wood-shingled 1896 building blends two architecture styles popular with turn-of-the-century Jewish congregations.
-The exterior is in mainly in the popular Rundbogenstil style, though the tall windows flanking the large, rose window are in the form of Horseshoe arches.
-This Moorish Revival detail continues on the inside, where the Barrel-vaulted ceiling is supported by horseshoe arches.
+The exterior is mainly the popular Rundbogenstil style, though the tall windows flanking the large, rose window are in the form of Horseshoe arches.
+This Moorish Revival detail continues on the inside, where the barrel-vaulted ceiling is supported by horseshoe arches.
 The architect described the building as designed in a modern Moorish style.

 In 1972 the synagogue was added to the National Register of Historic Places.
 In 2003 the building was moved from its original location on State Street to its current location on Latah Street.
 During the move documentation was discovered showing the original construction was partially financed by Marshall Field and Levi Strauss & Co.